What Is Half Of 3 4 In Fraction

 2. Incorrectly Finding the Reciprocal: When dividing fractions, ensure you correctly find the reciprocal of the second fraction by swapping the numerator and denominator.

 3. Forgetting to Simplify: Always simplify your final answer to its lowest terms.
-For example, if you arrive at 4/8, simplify it to 1/2.
+To give you an idea, if you arrive at 4/8, simplify it to 1/2.

 4. Misunderstanding "Of": As discussed, "of" usually means multiplication.
 Confusing this can lead to incorrect problem setups.